tech2wiki/tech2wiki-website/content/contributing_to_tech2wiki/branching_strategy.md

 ---
 # Branching strategy

 Using a branching strategy allows us to collaborate more easily.
-Each branch can a specific purpose or you can use a named branch, for example 'Tech2Win' or 'Berry'.
+Each branch can a specific purpose or you can use a named branch, for example 'tech2win' or 'tech2-buyers-guide'.

 ## Creating a branch